MAPPING

 In this small, but growing online archive Pat and Ksenia get these 1999 toys from sellers and collectors across Hong Kong, the UK, Russia, attempting to get a glimpse of the intertwining personal and economic histories around these objects.
 This archive uses the imperfections of 3d scanning and drawing to highlight the patchy, changing, irregular, disappearing stories behind these objects and their economic environments.

-Ksenia wrote the details of the story in the texture gaps (below) appearing as a by-product of 3D-scanning.
+Ksenia wrote it down in the texture gaps appearing as a by-product of 3D-scanning.
 These gaps do not affect the model, so the story is only visible when the model is exported and the texture file is viewed separately.
 In other words, the story disappears once the object takes shape.

 'SPANISH' SNOOPY